A05

 Frequently Asked Questions

-ICD-10-CM code A05 represents "Other bacterial foodborne intoxications, not elsewhere classified".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code A05 represents “Other bacterial foodborne intoxications, not elsewhere classified”.
+It is classified under Chapter 1: Certain Infectious and Parasitic Diseases and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is A05 a billable code?